Added to shopping list. Go to shopping list.

-In a saucepan, heat the eggnog to a boil.
+- In a saucepan, heat the eggnog to a boil.
 Pour it into a large bowl and add 1 1/2 cups of bread flour.
 Mix until smooth and let the mixture cool to 110 degrees F (43 degrees C) or just warm to the touch.
 Add the instant yeast and mix until blended.
 Cover the bowl with plastic wrap and allow to rise until doubled, 20 to 30 minutes.

-In the bowl of an electric mixer, beat the sugar and butter together until smooth.
+- In the bowl of an electric mixer, beat the sugar and butter together until smooth.
 Beat in the eggs one at a time.
 Stir in the salt and cinnamon.
 Pour the egg mixture into the dough and mix until smooth.
 Gradually add the remaining 2 cups of bread flour and mix for 3 minutes.
 The dough will be very sticky.
 Stir in the currants, cover the bowl with plastic wrap, and allow it to rest for 20 minutes.

-Lightly grease a kugelhopf mold or Bundt pan.
+- Lightly grease a kugelhopf mold or Bundt pan.
 Sprinkle the bottom of the pan with sliced almonds.
 Carefully add the dough mixture and cover with plastic wrap.
 Let the dough rise until doubled, 1 to 1 1/2 hours.

-Preheat an oven to 375 degrees F (190 degrees C).
+- Preheat an oven to 375 degrees F (190 degrees C).

-Bake the kugelhopf in the preheated oven until the loaf is deep golden brown and the bottom of the loaf sounds hollow when tapped, 30 to 35 minutes.
+- Bake the kugelhopf in the preheated oven until the loaf is deep golden brown and the bottom of the loaf sounds hollow when tapped, 30 to 35 minutes.
 Invert the loaf onto a wire rack to cool.
 Dust with powdered sugar before serving.

-Instant yeast does not need to be "proofed" before mixing.
+- Instant yeast does not need to be "proofed" before mixing.
 To substitute active dry yeast, let the scalded eggnog cool to 110 degrees F (43 degrees C) before whisking in 1 (.25 ounce) package active dry yeast.
 Let the eggnog-yeast mixture rest for five minutes before proceeding with the recipe.

-Aluminum foil helps keep food moist, ensures it cooks evenly, keeps leftovers fresh, and makes clean-up easy.
+- Reynolds® Aluminum foil can be used to keep food moist, cook it evenly, and make clean-up easier.